Membrane protein: Purification of membrane proteins

 Although membrane proteins play an important role in all organisms, their purification has historically, and continues to be, a huge challenge for protein scientists.
 In 2008, 150 unique structures of membrane proteins were available, and by 2019 only 50 human membrane proteins had had their structures elucidated.
 In contrast, approximately 25% of all proteins are membrane proteins.
 Their hydrophobic surfaces make structural and especially functional characterization difficult.
 Detergents can be used to render membrane proteins water-soluble, but these can also alter protein structure and function.
 Making membrane proteins water-soluble can also be achieved through engineering the protein sequence, replacing selected hydrophobic amino acids with hydrophilic ones, taking great care to maintain secondary structure while revising overall charge.

 Affinity chromatography is one of the best solutions for purification of membrane proteins.
-The activity of membrane proteins decreases very fast in contrast to other proteins.
-So, affinity chromatography provides a fast and specific purification of membrane proteins.
 The polyhistidine-tag is a commonly used tag for membrane protein purification, and the alternative rho1D4 tag has also been successfully used.